mlrun/mlrun/CONTRIBUTING.md

 ## Migrating to Python 3.9
 MLRun moved to Python 3.9 from 1.3.0.
-If you are working on MLRun 1.2.x or earlier, check the section below of managing multiple venvs.
+If you are working on MLRun 1.2.x or earlier, you will need to switch between python 3.9 and python 3.7 interpreters.
-### Installing Python 3.9
+### Installing Python 3.9 on MacOS
 If you already have Python 3.9 installed, you can skip this part.

-#### MacOS:
 1. Install pyenv
     ```shell script
     brew update